-Bastie Samir -The media has indeed gotten a huge share of the mixed reactions which engulfed the whole of Ghana regarding the unprecedented defeat of the ‘unbeatable’ Ghanaian boxer Brimah Kamoko, known commonly as Bukom Banku.
+The media has indeed propagated a huge share of the mixed reactions which engulfed the whole of Ghana following the unprecedented defeat of the ‘unbeatable’ Ghanaian boxer Bukom Banku by Bastie Samir.

-In 2016, he stepped up in his career as himself and Issa Samir (his Junior brother) were signed by Golden Boy Promotions, headed by Oscar De La Hoya.
-It was in the following year, 2017, that he defeated the famous Ghanaian boxer, “Bukom Banku” in a knockout.
+In 2016, he stepped up in his career – he and his younger brother, Issa Samir were signed by Golden Boy Promotions, headed by Oscar De La Hoya.
+It was in the following year (2017) that he defeated the famous Ghanaian boxer, “Bukom Banku” in a knockout.

-Bastie Samie is called the Beast.
-His nickname follows an impressive record of knocking out all his opponents in his 17 bouts.
+Bastie Samie is called the Beast, this nickname follows an impressive record of knocking out almost all of his opponents in his 17 bouts.
 Samir has got 16 wins, 0 losses and one draw (16-0-1, 15 KO’s).

 Bastie’s victory has gained him much prominence in the Ghanaian media and this has also brought about a lot of questions about the boxer.

-We cannot say if Bukom Banku only overlooked the impressive records of the US Based boxer while he bragged about defeating him, as his records have never been hidden from the media.
+We have been wondering why Bukom Banku overlooked the impressive records of the US Based boxer while he bragged about defeating him.
+Bastie’s records have never been hidden from the media and they are impressive.